anhminhbo/BITS-Pomodoro-Music/docs/SET-UP-JENKINS.md

 - Copy key pem from azureuser from App VM so Jenkins can ssh to azureuser App VM

-- Build a job to automate whenever there is new push on main branch github -> trigger job
+- Build a job to automate whenever there is new push on main branch github Poll SCM -> trigger job

 - This job automatically ssh to App VM and run scripts to deploy
 ```